scalerflux/studious-journey/README.md

 ## 🔬 Where does VSDBabySoC come into picture?

 VSDBabySoC is a compact RISC-V-based SoC designed for education and experimentation.
-Built on **Sky130 technology**, it's perfect for learning how digital and analog worlds connect.
+Built on **Sky130 technology**, it's perfect for learning how digital and analog worlds connect

 ### 🎭 The Three Main Characters

 #### 1️⃣ **RVMYTH - The Brain** 🧠
 A customizable RISC-V CPU that handles all the processing.
 It's open-source, which means you can peek under the hood and modify it.
-RVMYTH uses its `r17` register to cycle through data values that get sent to the DAC.
+RVMYTH uses its `r17` register to cycle through data values that get sent to the DAC

 #### 2️⃣ **PLL - The Heartbeat**
 Generates a stable, synchronized clock signal that keeps everything in perfect timing.
 Without it, your processor and DAC would be go in chaos!